ebullient/campaign-notes/compendium/phandalin/crafty-hand.md

 ---
-aliases: ["The Crafty Hand"]
+aliases: [ "The Crafty Hand" ]
 type: location
 tags:
   - type/shop/carpenter
-  - place/town/phandalin/woodshop
+  - place/town/phandalin/crafty-hand
 ---
 # The Crafty Hand
 <span class="subhead">Carpenter's shop, Phandalin</span>

-Thel is a fine woodwoorker, and the shop has several fine pieces of workmanship on display.

-There are also pieces for sale that have been created by Mirna: patchwork quilts, needlepoint pillows and rugs, etc.
+[Thel Dendrar](thel-dendrar.md) is a fine woodwoorker, and the shop has several fine pieces of workmanship on display.
+There are also pieces for sale that have been created by [Mirna Dendrar](mirna-dendrar.md): patchwork quilts, needlepoint pillows and rugs, etc.

-Mirna also sells potions and medicines made by Adabra Gwynn (a long-distance crafty hand, if you will).
+Mirna also sells potions and medicines made by [Adabra Gwynn](../adabra-gwynn.md) (a long-distance crafty hand, if you will).

 * **Owner** [Thel Dendrar](thel-dendrar.md)
 * **Shopkeeper** [Mirna Dendrar](mirna-dendrar.md)